Math Functions

 $rglobal[4] = Atan2(0.0, 0.0)

-The examples that follow show how to use the Cos() function with different input values.
+The example that follows shows how to use the Cos() function with different input values.
+This function calculates the cosine of a number.

 // Define the mathematical constant pi.